Tomb of Isabella of Bourbon: Mourners

 Each represents one of Isabella's ancestors, all of whom had died centuries earlier.
-Their likenesses were directly copied from the near identical but now lost tombs of Louis de Mâle (died 1384) and Joan of Brabant (died 1406).
+Their likenesses were directly copied from the near identical but now lost tombs of Louis II, Count of Flanders (also known as Louis de Mâle; died 1384) and of Joan of Brabant (died 1406).
 Both of the earlier tombs were destroyed during the 1607 bombardment of Brussels but are known from drawings and written descriptions.

 Of the ten surviving mourners, eight are copies of figures from de Mâle and Brabant's tombs.
 Two of the figures (A and B) have been identified.
-Figure A has a cross of Saint Anthony around his neck, and depicts her great-grandfather Albrecht of Bavaria (1336–1404).
+Figure A has a cross of Saint Anthony the Great around his neck, and depicts her great-grandfather Albrecht of Bavaria (1336–1404).
 Figure B wears an imperial crown and holds an orb (then a symbol of sovereignty) and represents her great-great-grandfather Louis of Bavaria (died 1384).

 The male figures are shown in more active poses, including their legs being shown in mid-step.
 They hold a number of objects to reflect their high status, including an org or sphere (figure A).
 The women's clothing reflects fashions popular amongst Burgundian nobles in the early 15th century.
-Their sleeves and robes are exceptionally long, and most of the women have tightly pinned or shaven hairlines, reflecting the 15th century fashions evident from portraits by Rogier van der Weyden and Petrus Christus.
+Their sleeves and robes are exceptionally long, and most of the women have tightly pinned or shaven hairlines, reflecting the 15th-century fashions evident from portraits by Rogier van der Weyden and Petrus Christus.
 The female weepers are dressed in expensive and luxurious clothing, in particular figure I's houppelande spills and gathers on the floor; an excess indicating her wealth and status.
 Figure H has a partially shaved head and turban decorated with rows of pearls and a brooch.
-Two females wear houppelandes – long dresses with a full body and wide sleeve.
+Two females wear houppelandes – long dresses with a full body and wide sleeves.

 The following naming conventions follow the Rijksmuseum's catalogue numbering: